httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 ## Key Exporter Output {#output}

 The key exporter output is 48 bytes long.
-Of those, the first 32 bytes are input to the signature and the next 16 bytes are sent alongside the signature.
+Of those, the first 32 bytes are part of the input to the signature and the next 16 bytes are sent alongside the signature.
 This allows the recipient to confirm that the exporter produces the right values.
 This is described in {{fig-output}}:

 ~~~
-  Nonce (256),
+  Signature Input (256),
   Verification (128),
 ~~~
 {: #fig-output title="Key Exporter Output Format"}

 The key exporter context contains the following fields:

-Nonce:
+Signature Input:

-: The nonce is part of the data signed using the client's chosen asymmetric private key (see {{computation}}).
+: This is part of the data signed using the client's chosen asymmetric private key (see {{computation}}).

 Verification: